Professor Tom Sperlinger

 Research interests

-I am author of Romeo and Juliet in Palestine, a memoir about a semester I spent teaching at Al-Quds University, which was reviewed in The Observer and received praise from writers as diverse as John Berger, Helen Dunmore and Ahdaf Soueif.
-I'm co-author of Who are universities for?, which makes the case for a university sector in which all of society participates and which received praise from David Lammy MP and Tim Blackman (former VC of the Open University).
+I am author of Romeo and Juliet in Palestine, a memoir about a semester I spent teaching in the West Bank, which was reviewed in The Observer and received praise from writers as diverse as John Berger, Helen Dunmore and Ahdaf Soueif.
+I'm co-author of Who are universities for?, which makes the case for a university sector in which all of society participates and which received praise from David Lammy MP and Tim Blackman, the former VC of the Open University.
 It's been reviewed in the LSE Review of Books.

 Romeo and Juliet in Palestine was published in an Arabic translation in 2021 by the Khalil Sakakini Cultural Center in Ramallah and Al-Raqamiya; the translation is by students at An-Najah University.